kubeflow/website/content/en/docs/components/pipelines/v2/compile-a-pipeline.md

 IR YAML is considered an intermediate representation because the KFP backend compiles `PipelineSpec` to [Argo Workflow][argo-workflow] YAML as the final execution definition for execution on Kubernetes.

 Unlike v1 component YAML, IR YAML is not intended to be written directly.
-For a KFP v2 authoring experience similar to the v1 component YAML authoring experience, see [Author a Pipeline: Container Components][container-component-authoring].
+For a KFP v2 authoring experience similar to the v1 component YAML authoring experience, see [Author a Pipeline: Custom Container Components][custom-container-component-authoring].

 IR YAML contains 7 top-level fields: